VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Experiments and Results

-\subsubsection{Quantitative comparison}
+\subsubsection{Quantitative Comparison}

-As shown in Table~\ref{Tab:realpan}, VHU-Net again outperforms all other methods in all reported metrics.
-Specifically, VHU-Net reduces the CV by 3.23\%, 1.97\%, 1.20\%, and 2.58\% when compared to N4ITK, NPP-Net, CAE, and PHU-Net, respectively.
-In terms of SNR, VHU-Net achieves an improvement of 3.98\%, 1.24\%, 4.29\%, and 1.06\% over the same methods.
-For CNR, VHU-Net provides respective gains of 0.71\%, 3.37\%, 1.59\%, and 3.99\%.
+As shown in Table~\ref{Tab:realpana}, VHU-Net again outperforms all other methods in all reported metrics on the real T2-weighted PanSegData.
+Specifically, VHU-Net reduces the CV by 7.20\%, 2.34\%, 4.47\%, 2.30\%, and 3.15\% when compared to N4ITK, ABCnet, NPP-Net, CAE, and PHU-Net, respectively.
 These results demonstrate that VHU-Net not only achieves strong performance on synthetic data but also generalizes effectively to real clinical inputs.
 Although all neural network-based methods are trained using partially N4ITK-corrected images as reference labels, VHU-Net consistently outperforms N4ITK, CAE, NPP-Net, and PHU-Net on the testing dataset.
 This improvement can be attributed to fundamental architectural distinctions.
 Specifically, CAE and NPP-Net utilize deep convolutional architectures with numerous layers to estimate the bias field, which increases the risk of overfitting.
 In contrast, VHU-Net incorporates the ELBO to enforce sparsity in the Hadamard domain during the training process.
 The sparsity constraint facilitates the activation of a minimal subset of critical neurons, preventing the model from overfitting to redundant details.
 This promotes more efficient learning, ultimately improving generalization ability.

+To verify that our model does not hallucinate a bias field in homogeneous MRI data, we conduct an additional evaluation on ten high-quality MRI volumes that are manually selected by a senior radiologist from the PanSegData dataset.
+These volumes exhibit uniform intensity distribution and are regarded as bias-free for evaluation.
+When processed by our model, the corrected images show no visible intensity distortion or shading artifacts.
+Quantitatively, the average CV measures 36.312 for the input images and 35.989 after correction, yielding a relative difference of only 0.89\%.
+Such a small deviation demonstrates that the model remains stable when processing clean data and does not generate artificial bias fields.
+Visual assessment also confirms that tissue uniformity and anatomical contrast are fully preserved, as shown in Fig. 9 in the supplementary material.

+Table~\ref{Tab:realpana} also summarizes the quantitative evaluation results on the T1-weighted PanSegData.
+Among all competing methods, the proposed VHU-Net attains the lowest CV (26.537 ± 0.067), suggesting that it most effectively reduces intensity non-uniformity.
+These results collectively demonstrate that VHU-Net provides superior performance in T1-weighted MRI inhomogeneity correction, thereby generating more consistent and diagnostically useful MR images for downstream segmentation tasks.

-\subsubsection{Qualitative comparison}
+\subsubsection{Qualitative Comparison}